yingxin-jia/Superglue-with-Physarum-Dynamics/README.md

 * Use `--viz_extension` to set the visualization file extension (default: `png`).
 Use pdf for highest-quality.

 ### Visualization Demo
-Due to space constraints, the experimentations bellow allow a small number of keypoints.
-This constraint will possibly be lifted if using sparse-sparse matrix multiplication.
 The matches are colored by their predicted confidence in a jet colormap (Red: more confident, Blue: less confident).

 You should see images like this inside of `dump_match_pairs/`